Skip to content

 sudo sysctl --system

-Stop and think: If you apply a strict CIS baseline that sets net.ipv4.ip_forward = 0 to a Kubernetes worker node, what specific cluster network traffic will break immediately?
+Stop and think: If you apply a strict CIS baseline that sets net.ipv4.ip_forward = 0 to a Kubernetes worker node, what specific cluster network traffic will break immediately, and which team would notice first?

 Terminal window